 - “Package or crate your product really well.
 This way you have the peace of mind that your beautiful dining table looks as it should when it reaches your customer.”

 Returns can be very tricky when you’re dealing with oversized items.
 Be sure that your return policy is very clear.
 If you do not accept returns, this information should be clearly presented to the customer at the checkout stage and even on the product page.
-If you are willing to accept returns, establish the terms with your shipping partner up front and let the customer know who will be responsible for the return shipping charges—which may be substantial.
+If you’re willing to accept returns, establish the terms with your shipping partner upfront and let the customer know who will be responsible for the return shipping charges—which may be substantial.

 📚 Learn more: